pop-os/desktop-icons-ng/README.md

 * Use file events instead of refreshing the whole desktop
 * Check is desktop folder has write permissions for everyone
+* Add files being dragged into the desktop at the coordinates where it is being dragged

 ## How to contribute